 Is there really a need for such a huge new museum?
 According to the director of the already famous Egyptian Museum in central Cairo, the answer is a very definite YES.

 For the last 100 years, the old Egyptian museum in Cairo has done a wonderful job, but with new sites and new artifacts being discovered and recovered all the time, the museum has quite simply reached bursting point.

 While there are roughly 160,000 items on display in the old museum, more than 100,000 other ancient artifacts remain in storage in the museum’s basement, and it is feared that they are steadily deteriorating due to humidity and etc.

 Fortunately, all these treasures will soon be transferred to the Grand Egyptian Museum.
 Once the new Giza Museum opens its doors, we believe that it will add even more value to our Egypt tour packages, and that it will become one of the most visited tourist attractions in the country.

 Explore the Best of Egypt Your Way!

-Egypt Tours Plus – Private guided Egypt travel packages and epic Cairo Tours since 1955.
+Egypt Tours Plus – Private guided Egypt travel packages and epic Cairo Tours.
 Explore our 6 bestselling tours below.